 I was skeptical when I first learned this method for making Vegetable Risotto.
 It comes out creamy stirring only at the beginning, after 10 minutes and then again at the end.
 Washing the rice briefly in the cooking liquid before toasting rinses much of the starch off the rice into the liquid letting you remain hands off for most of the time.
-I loaded this version with lovely spring vegetables like asparagus, leeks, and peas.
+I loaded this version of Vegetable Risotto with lovely spring vegetables like asparagus, leeks, and peas.

 Swap the Parmesan cheese for nutritional yeast if you want to make it vegan.
 And if you want to forego the white wine I have found ¼ cup lemon juice or vinegar plus ¾ cup more broth or water works quite well.